dreamer-coding/dreamer-coding/README.md

 ## Get to Know Me Better

-For more information about me and my journey as a software engineer, please visit my [Trilobite Coder About Page](https://trilobite.home.blog/about) to learn more.
+For more information about me and my journey as a software engineer, please visit my [Fossil Logic About Page](https://fossillogic.com/about) to learn more.
 You'll find a more in-depth look at my background, experiences, and aspirations.

 ## Connect with Me

-If you'd like to get in touch, collaborate on projects, or just have a chat, feel free to reach out to me through my GitHub account or my contact details on the [Trilobite Coder Contact Page](https://trilobite.home.blog/about).
+If you'd like to get in touch, collaborate on projects, or just have a chat, feel free to reach out to me through my GitHub account or my contact details on the [Fossil Logic Contact Page](https://fossillogic.com/contact).
 I'm always open to new opportunities and exciting collaborations!

 Thanks for stopping by, and I look forward to connecting with you in the exciting world of software development. 😊

 ---

-**[Trilobite Coder](https://trilobite.home.blog)** | *Dedicated to Delivering Secure and Robust Software Solutions*
+**[Fossil Logic](https://fossillogic.com)** | *Dedicated to Delivering Secure and Robust Software Solutions*
 <!---
 michaelbrockus/michaelbrockus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.